 Your immediate misfortune is most certainly an opportunity in disguise — “look for the pony”

 On the way to your cave, seek guidance from a mentor who has, no doubt, experienced similar issues in their time.
-You need a third party perspective on your issue; someone who can introduce some objectivity.
+You need a third-party perspective on your issue; someone who can introduce some objectivity.

-An it makes no sense to absorb all the pain of defeat by yourself.
+It makes no sense to absorb all the pain of defeat by yourself.
 You’ve invested your time and energy in finding the right mentor so use them.

 Express your feelings, ask for advice and listen.

 Keep your mouth shut!
 Take a deep breath, retreat to your safe place and think about what happened before you go public with your opinion of the decision that went against you.

 It is always tempting and hard to resist, but avoid the acrimonious conversations with colleagues about how unfairly and poorly you’ve been treated.

 Uncontrolled spontaneous reaction generally results in you saying things that are ill-thought through and that you will regret.

 You don’t want your brand to be tainted with whining and snivelling; you want to be known as that person who can take the high road in the face of adversity.

 If you regress to your child state, your attitude will be seen as a negative and you will probably be overlooked for future opportunities once the crisis has passed.